carlos-afonso/measles/index.md

 ## NYC Measles Cases by Age

+The bar chart below shows the age distribution of NYC measles cases.
+Most of the cases are in children, particularly in the ones aged from 1 to 4 years.

 <img src="images/nyc_measles_cases_by_age_barplot.png" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">

 ## NYC Measles Cases by Date

+The graph below shows the NYC Measles Outbreak evolution over time, by comparing the number of **new** Measles cases per month.
+Note that Aprl 2019 is not complete yet, and is very likelly to get more cases in the next data update.

 <img src="images/nyc_new_measles_cases_by_month_barplot.png" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">